bebopjmm/starfinder-campaigns/dead-echoes/AdventureLog/deadSuns-1_1-AbsalomGangWar.md

 They find the shop in the Spire and are greeted by Diamond.
 She listens to their story and thinks a bit.
 She confirms that has useful information for the team and proposes a trade.

 - Pest Control Mission: a group of goblins have encroached on an area she uses for business.
-Deal with them
+Deal with them.

-Shopping:
-- anchoring weapon fusion looks good
-- new armor for Nevos?
--
+### Goblins in Botscrap

+The team follows the directions to the Botscrap location and arrive without incident.
+Nevos-4 and Redacted scout the area and determine good locations to hunker down and wait.
+In the dim light it is difficult to see well, and the team notices the approaching two scouts at the same time the scouts notice them:

+#### Round 1